Common Leadership Conflicts in the Workplace

 Differing Ideas Regarding Brand Direction

 Managers can clash when they have distinctly different ideas about the brand’s direction.
 Some managers could want the brand to take a kid-friendly turn, while others want to continue targeting high-income adults.
-Team leaders can also disagree about issues such as new logo designs, brand color schemes, and how to appeal to your target market.
+Team leaders can also disagree about issues such as logo designs, brand color schemes, and how to appeal to your target market.

 No matter what the brand direction issue is, there is a relatively easy way to solve it.
 A team meeting with the owner and managers to discuss the future of the company can prove helpful, since the owner has the final say.
 Even if the managers are not happy with the decision, they are unlikely to argue with their boss.
 These individuals also might find the new direction is more in line with their vision than they originally realized.